J. P. France: Major leagues

 On May 5, 2023, the Astros announced that France would be promoted to the major leagues for the first time.
 He made his major league debut the next day against the Seattle Mariners.
 He earned his first major league win on May 12, 2023, versus the Chicago White Sox, yielding one run over 6 2/3 innings.
 France made his first career relief appearance on August 6, allowing an unearned run in 3 1/2 innings and was the winning pitcher in a 9–7 win over the New York Yankees.
 He made 24 appearances (23 starts) during his rookie campaign, compiling an 11–6 record and 3.83 ERA with 101 strikeouts across 136 1/3 innings pitched.

 France began the 2024 campaign out of Houston's rotation, struggling to a 7.46 ERA with 22 strikeouts in 5 starts.
 On June 26, 2024, it was announced that France would undergo season–ending shoulder surgery.

 On August 21, 2025, France was activated from the injured list to make his season debut and return from surgery.
+He made two appearances for Houston, recording a 2.25 ERA with one win and five strikeouts over four innings of work.

+On January 29, 2026, France was designated for assignment by the Astros following the acquisition of Kai-Wei Teng.
+He cleared waivers and was sent outright to Triple-A Sugar Land on February 5.
+France had his contract selected on April 10 after Cristian Javier was placed on the injured list.
+On April 18, France has been designated for assignment again by the Astros when the team claimed Dustin Harris off waivers.
+He cleared waivers and was sent outright to Triple-A Sugar Land on April 20.
+In 29 appearances for the Space Cowboys, France compiled a 1–3 record and 3.72 ERA with 39 strikeouts across 36 1/3 innings pitched.
+France was released by the Astros organization on July 30.

+San Diego Padres

+On August 2, 2026, France signed a minor league contract with the San Diego Padres.